Making Art Is Making Love: Interview with M'kali-Hashiki

 KLB: Tell me about those services.

 MKH: My primary focus is on helping QTPOC and allied folk access their erotic energy to use as fuel for radical transformation: sexual empowerment, trauma recovery, embodiment, integrating sexuality and spirituality, or enhancing intimacy with lovers and partners.
-I do this through individual sessions and also through my Erotic Breathwork workshops
+I do this through individual sessions and also through my Erotic Breathwork workshops.

 KLB: Do you observe a connection between sexuality and creativity in that work?